IBM/merlin-docs/docs/guides/crw/arcad.md

 ## Developing with an ARCAD Project

 The first step to writing and building code is to checkout to a different branch.
-From IBM i Developer, the branch is showm on the status bar in the bottom left.
+From IBM i Developer, the branch is shown on the status bar in the bottom left.
 Clicking on it shows a list of other branches, as well as an option to checkout to a new branch.

 ![](../../images/ide/arcad-10.png)